tarantool/doc/doc/reference/tooling/tt_cli/import.rst

     Since JSON describes objects in maps with string keys, there is no way to import a field value that is a map with a non-string key.

-If an error happens during TDG2 import, the all the changes made within the current batch are rolled back.
-The rollback process is the same as in ``tt crud import`` with the ``--rollback-on-error`` option.
+In case of an error during TDG2 import, ``tt tdg2 import`` rolls back the changes made *within the current batch* on the *storage where the error has happened* (per-storage rollback) and reports an error.
+On other storages, objects from the same batch can be succesfully imported.
+So, the rollback process of ``tt tdg2 import`` is the same as the one of ``tt crud import`` with the ``--rollback-on-error`` option.

-Batch rollback prevents the import of correct tuples that fall in a batch with errors in data, and complicates debugging due to the abscence of error matching.
+Since object batches can be imported partially (per-storage rollback), the absence of error matching complicates the debugging in case of errors.
 To minimize this effect, the default batch size (``--batch-size``) for ``tt tdg2 import`` is 1.
+This makes the debugging straightforward: you always know which object caused the error.
+On the other hand, this decreases the performance in comparison to import in larger batches.

 If you increase the batch size, ``tt`` informs you about the possible issues and asks for an explicit confirmation to proceed.
 To automatically confirm a batch import operation, add the ``--force`` option: